keep1t8eel/phoneList/README.md

 # phonebook.py
-light python script to generate a wordlist of all phone numbers belonging to a specific zone/sim
+light python script to generate a phonebook of all phone numbers belonging to a specific zone/sim

 # Usage: